- © Ausserhofer, Himsel / DAAD

 - Open book with sections of text marked in yellow and black spectacles lying on top

-Before you can begin your doctoral studies in Germany, there are some preliminary steps you must take, for instance, getting your post-graduate degree recognised and applying for a residence permit.
-The following is an overview of the most important requirements and some practical advice to prepare for your doctoral visit.
+Before you can begin your doctoral studies in Germany, there are some preliminary steps you must take, for instance, getting your post-graduate degree recognised.
+The following is an overview of the most important requirements.

 1. Is German a “must”?